olup/my-own-box/README.md

 Add a myownbox-confing.yml file at the root of your clouded folder to add some customization.
 If not present, the file will be created on first start.

+### Users

 The configuration file lets you protect the cloud with user accounts.
-Each account can also have a separate root folder.
+Each account can also have a separate root folder to provide them with separated space

+### Scripts

+You can add scripts to the configuration file, to execute them from anywhere.
+Very usefull, for example, to rebuild your static site.
+Right now, scripts are always executed from the root folder where myownbox was called